kwesy/kwesy/README.md

 - 👋 Hi, I’m @kwesy
 - 👀 I’m interested in ML/AI, Robotics, web dev
-- 💞️ I’m looking to collaborate on any tech projects
+- 💞️ I’m looking forward to collaborating on any tech projects
 - 📫 How to reach me:- onesimusgravessampson1@gmail.com

 <!---